 This category is reserved for items that are essential to the success of the project.
 They cannot be replaced and define the project globally.
 Must-haves should include:

-- All functionalities that are required for compliance reasons.
+- All functionalities are required for compliance reasons.
 Compliance requirements could be related to security and privacy, or be legal obligations.

-- All functionalities that could not be overlooked or replaced without making the product unusable.
+- All functionalities could not be overlooked or replaced without making the product unusable.
 These key requirements are required for the product or software to accomplish the basic tasks it was designed for.

 To sum up, this category regroups anything that could make the product or software impossible to release or sell.